MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/information-lingering-objects.md

 |1311|The Knowledge Consistency Checker (KCC) was not able to build a spanning tree topology.|
 |2042|It has been too long since this server last replicated with the named source server.|

-### Events that indicate that lingering objects are present in the forest
+### Events that indicate that the forest has lingering objects

 | Event ID | General description |
 | --- | --- |